rolling-scopes-school/epam-short-track/core-js-ts/tasks/ci-cd/README.md

 Set up **automatic deployment upon each push to a branch with an open Pull Request**.
 The deployment pipeline should:
 1. Build the application using `npm run build`.
 2. Deploy the application to any hosting environment, such as **GitHub Pages**, **Netlify**, **Vercel**, **AWS**, or others.
-3. Ensure that the deployment runs for every push in the Pull Request, allowing for testing on the live environment during development.
+3. Ensure that the deployment runs for every Pull Request update.

 ### Stage 2: Accessibility (A11y) Improvements